 State SARE Coordinator:

-Cooperative Extension, a vital part of The University of Arizona’s land grant mission, interacts with state and federal employees, producers, industry representatives and non-governmental organizations to extend new knowledge and understanding in agricultural production techniques.
-Currently, the Arizona PDP focuses on helping seventy-nine Cooperative Extension agents, specialists, department heads with Extension appointments, and administrators learn sustainable agriculture concepts and access SARE resources.
+Cooperative Extension, a vital part of The University of Arizona’s land grant mission, interacts with state and federal employees, producers, industry representatives, and non-governmental organizations to extend new knowledge and understanding in agricultural production techniques.
+Currently, the Arizona PDP focuses on helping Cooperative Extension agents, specialists, department heads with Extension appointments, and administrators learn sustainable agriculture concepts.

 Professional development efforts are generally focused upon current interests and needs of Extension professionals.
-Water conservation, heat stress management, production strategies and budgeting are areas of concern in both plant and animal systems.
+Water conservation, heat stress management, production strategies, and budgeting are areas of concern in both plant and animal systems.
 Marketing is also a major area of concern.
-Cooperative Extension and NRCS together and separately have primary responsibility to help clientele learn agricultural sustainability in arid lands.
+Cooperative Extension and NRCS have primary responsibility to help clientele learn agricultural sustainability in arid lands.

-The following activities and milestones were set for the 2012 program year:
+The following goals were set for the 2015 program year:

-- Fund 10 travel grants for Arizona Cooperative Extension professionals to attend sustainable agriculture conferences
+- Fund six travel grants allowing Arizona Cooperative Extension professionals to attend sustainable agriculture conferences

 - Conduct two sustainable agriculture-related workshops or seminars